Translational Dermatology Unit

 We have an ongoing interest in skin T cell responses, specifically how these can be initiated and propagated.
-In the past, we have designed and implemented MHC tetramer technology and defined peptide antigen-specific T cell populations in patients with allergies to house dust mite (HDM) and cat dander; we have also been investigating immune responses to varicella zoster virus (VZV).
-We are currently focusing on lipid-specific CD1a-restricted T cell responses, including the involvement of phospholipase A2 (PLA2).
+T cells responding to peptide antigens presented by MHC molecules are well studied, but there has been less work on non-peptide antigens.
+We are focusing on lipid-specific CD1a-reactive T cell responses, including the involvement of phospholipase A2 (PLA2).
 We determined that the PLA2 enzyme can generate new lipid antigens (“neo-antigens”) in the skin and induce immune responses contributing to allergy, with important roles in atopic dermatitis (AD) and other skin diseases such as psoriasis.

-We are also investigating populations of innate lymphoid cells (ILCs), which have recently been identified as a new cell type in the skin and other sites.
+We are also investigating populations of innate lymphoid cells (ILCs), which have recently been identified as a newly discovered cell type in the skin and other sites.
 For the past few years we have been defining the role and requirements of these cells and their cross-talk with the epidermis.

 Moreover, we also investigate the effect of ongoing immune responses on the epithelial component of the skin barrier.
 We determined that inflammatory mediators, such as cytokines and histamine, affect the integrity and function of the skin.
 Finally, we are interested in epidermal biology and recently helped define mechanisms governing epidermal differentiation and stratification.